AMC Logo

 The emblem’s red border served as a vibrant highlight, calling on consumers and the industry to notice significant changes in the company’s product line.
 This design element emphasized the dynamism and importance of the brand’s innovations.

 The blue letters in the logo were designed in line with the previous style but were made slimmer and more refined.
-This design change symbolized an effort to make the logo’s visual perception more elegant and sophisticated, contrasting with the increased sizes of the new car models.
+This design change symbolized an effort to make the logo’s visual perception more elegant and sophisticated, in contrast to the larger new car models.
 This detail emphasized that, despite their large size, the vehicles maintain their grace and elegance.

 The full name “American Motors” was displayed at the bottom of the emblem, adding completeness to the logo and making it easy to identify the brand.
 This highlighted its American roots and focus on the broad consumer market in the USA.